 - Philip Holt [Head of Operational Excellence, Accounting Operations, Philips] will make us part of the insights he recently summarized in book "Leading with Lean".
 Every participant of

 the main conference will receive a copy of this book!

 In 'Leading with Lean', Philip Holt shows us the best ways to arrange a high-performance organization, and gives us simple tools and insights for each leader to aspire to greatness, for themselves and for their teams.
 He explains exactly what his model of Lean Leadership is, how we can learn to apply it and how you can convince the workplace never to settle for anything less than excellence.
 We also learn how to redefine our leadership style and how to identify and eliminate wasteful activities within the company.
 This way you can recognize, realize and retain the ideal state.

-- Jean Claude Kihn [President EMEA, Goodyear] will speak about the lean transformation within Goodyear Tire & Rubber Company.
+- Jean Claude Kihn [President EMEA, Goodyear Tire & Rubber Co] Lean-Driven Innovation @ Goodyear

 - David Lemereis [Science Fact Watcher], The Future is Now.

 David is a freelance journalist, internet TV personality and a speaker with an inherent passion for tech and science.

 Never before in the history of mankind have innovations changed our lives so rapidly.
 Yet we seem to blissfully unaware of the speed of change.

 With a touch of humor David will take you on a rollercoaster ride of examples of rapid change that will inspire you to act today, not tomorrow.
 After all, the Future is Now.

 David is a freelance journalist, internet TV personality and a speaker with an inherent passion for tech and science.
 David sees himself as a science fact watcher, not as futurologist.
 What engineers and scientist develop today in their labs, will be fact tomorrow.